 Christopher is the author of Landed Hong Kong (2008), Landed Japan (2010), Landed China (2013) and Landed Global (2014), which includes case studies and data from more than 110 countries and territories.
 A second edition of Landed Hong Kong was published in 2015, and an expanded and revised edition of Landed Japan was released in 2018.

 His writing has won numerous awards.
 Airport Authority Hong Kong’s 2008/09 and 2009/10 annual reports received silver awards for writing at the International Galaxy Awards, while the 2010/11 – 2013/14 and 2015/16 reports won honors.
-The 2015/16 report also received a silver prize at the ARC Awards.
+The 2015/16 report received a silver prize and the 2016/17 report took honors at the ARC Awards.
 He is a guest writer for the Financial Times.

 An accomplished trainer, Christopher has led small-group and one-on-one media training workshops for more than 300 senior executives in China, Hong Kong, India, Japan, Korea, Singapore and Taiwan.